hardyoyo/talk-vsim-ucdlf-2018/PITCHME.md

 * https://tinyurl.com/dspace-curation
 > This gives DSpace sites the ability to customize the behavior of their
 > repository without having to alter... the DSpace source code.

+Note:
+Sounds great, right?
+One small problem...
 ---
-# Curation scripts only work on objects in a certain state
+# Curation scripts stop working if the object changes state
 * DSpace items in a submission workflow are different than DSpace items archived in a repository
 * The curation system will happily *try* to shepherd an item through the transition